 DR. BALAJI RAJAGOPALAN, Director

-The Sam and Irene Black School of Business is an academic unit dedicated to high-quality teaching, research, and outreach.
-The school offers nine Bachelor of Science degree programs: Accounting; Business, Liberal Arts, and Science; Business Economics; Finance; Interdisciplinary Business with Engineering Studies; International Business; Management Information Systems; Marketing; and Project and Supply Chain Management.
+The Sam and Irene Black School of Business offers Bachelor of Science degree programs in Accounting; Business Economics; Finance; Interdisciplinary Business with Engineering Studies; International Business; Management Information Systems; Marketing; and Project and Supply Chain Management.
 The school also offers a four-year Bachelor of Arts degree in Economics and an associate degree in General Business.
-At the graduate level, a Master's in Business Administration (MBA), a Master’s in Professional Accounting (MPAcc), and a Master's in Project Management (MPM) are offered.
-Minors are available in Accounting, Economics, Finance, Management, Management Information Systems, Marketing, Operations and Supply Chain Management, and Technical Sales.
+At the graduate level, a Master’s in Business Administration (MBA), a Master’s in Professional Accounting (MPAcc), and a Master’s in Project Management (MPM) are offered.
+Minors are available in Accounting, Applied Economics, Finance, Management, Management Information Systems, Marketing, Operations and Supply Chain Management, and Technical Sales.

 SCHOOL OF ENGINEERING

-The school offers nine Bachelor of Science degree programs: Computer Engineering,1 Computer Science, Electrical Engineering,1 Electrical and Computer Engineering Technology,2 Mechanical Engineering,1 Industrial Engineering, Mechanical Engineering Technology,2 Plastics Engineering Technology,2 and Software Engineering.
+The School of Engineering offers Bachelor of Science degree programs in Computer Engineering,1 Computer Science, Electrical Engineering,1 Electrical and Computer Engineering Technology,2 Industrial Engineering, Mechanical Engineering,1 Mechanical Engineering Technology,2 Plastics Engineering Technology,2 and Software Engineering.
 In addition, associate degree programs are offered in Electrical Engineering Technology2 and Mechanical Engineering Technology.2 Minors are available in Computer Engineering, Computer Science, and Game Development.

 1Accredited by the Engineering Accreditation Commission of the Accreditation Board of Engineering and Engineering Technology, 111 Market Place, Suite 1050, Baltimore, MD 21202; 410-347-7700.